 - offer the subscription in the registration form (possibly pre-checked)

 - force the subscription to your newsletter to every newly registered user

 Custom registration forms

 There are many themes and plugins which offer a custom registration form.
-This addon works correctly even with those custom registration solutions IF they follow the standard WordPress convention of fire the
+This addon works correctly even with those custom registration solutions IF they follow the standard WordPress convention of firing the

 If you need to check the compatibility of your plugin with this addon ask the plugin author if they follow the WordPress convention (most of the time if they use the provided WordPress functions to register the user, the answer is “yes”).

 Subscription option on custom registration forms

 register_form event.
 It’s easy to check: if the custom form shows the newsletter checkbox, it’s already ok.
 Alternatively, you can add a checkbox in your custom registration form named “newsletter”.
 See the example below: